 No significant judgments or assumptions were made in determining that the Fund meet the definition of an investment entity as defined in IFRS 10.

 2. Basis of preparation (continued)

 (c) Basis of measurement

-These financial statements have been prepared on a historical cost basis except for investments, which are measured at fair value.
+These financial statements have been prepared on a historical cost basis except for investments and derivative financial instruments, which are measured at fair value.

 (d) Functional and presentation currency